ANSHURAJ11/LAMMPSatOU/README.md

 The cm3atou group currently has ten nodes, each of which has 128 CPU cores (with hyperthreading) and 257101 megabytes of memory.
 Jobs have no time limit.
 In practice, the time limit would be until the next [scheduled maintenance outage](https://www.ou.edu/oscer/maintenance).

+## Module

+Many softare programs are already installed on OSCER.
+You can check what modules are available by

+	module av

+To load a specific program so that you can use it, type

+	module load XXX

+where `XXX` is the program name as shown by `module av`.
+To check what modules you have installed, type

+	module li

+If you only want to know about a specific software package, e.g., LAMMPS, type

+	module spider lammps

+Note: As a general rule, the `module load XXX` command needs to be typed again each time you log into your OSCER account.
+To avoid that, write it in both `.bashrc` and `.bash_profile` files in your \$HOME, provided that you are using bash.
+Then the next time you log in, you don't need to retype `module load XXX`.

 ## OU VPN (optional)

 Unlike some other universities, you do not need the [OU VPN](https://www.ou.edu/marcomm/cms/get-started/vpn) to connect to OSCER.